- What is a credential evaluation?

 This list covers many of the trades that are regulated and shows the organisation that oversees the regulatory process.

-In BC, there are 26 regulated professions in healthcare and this page gives an excellent description of how each profession is regulated.
+In BC, there are 26 regulated professions in healthcare and this page links to a description of how each profession is regulated.

 How do I apply to a regulatory body?

 If your profession has a regulatory body, it can take many months to complete the application process.
 You may be required to take professional and language examinations, provide a review of your qualifications, and complete supervised work experience for a set amount of time.

 It helps to be organized!
 Check with the regulatory body to make sure you collect the correct documents before applying.

 The websites below provide information on how to apply:

 - Assessment & Recognition – Canadian Information Centre for International Credentials

 If your profession is non-regulated, it is still a good idea to have your credentials assessed and recognized.
 This will help employers better understand your qualifications.